gauthma/pybackup/README.md

 This script is my solution to the problem of backups.
 It has two working modes: it backs up your information either to a LUKS encrypted external drive, or to some remote location of your choosing.
-Information to back up is separated in three components:
+Information to back up is separated in two components:

 	1. Information for which you want multiple integral copies, gzipped.
 This is usually personal documents that are not very large (for instance, not photos), and that evolves over time.
 		 For example, a thesis you're working on.
 But it might also include things like the configuration files in /etc (which might require `sudo` privileges).
 All this information is stored in a gzipped tarball, named with the current date and timestamp.
 	2. Information that, due to its volume, you want to keep only a copy, rscynced with the original.
 Photos, music, videos, for example.

 In the file backup.json, in the "dirs" section, you can choose which folders fit which category.
 Too see the available options, run the script